 The exercise sessions focus on the specific topics covered during the main lectures.
 At each session, selected parts of the course contents are highlighted, and solutions to relevant problems are demonstrated.

 The special sessions are a complement to the lectures and exercises.
-Here, it is possible to get additional help with the laboratory assignment regarding, for example, software design methods, functionality of development tools or music theory.
+Here, it is possible to get an introduction to sound generation and music theory with applicability to the laboratory assignment.
 It also offers an opportunity to discuss solutions to exercise problems or old exam problems.

-In the laboratory assignment the students (in small project groups) should implement the software for an embedded real-time application running on stand-alone hardware system, that should later be interconnected by a bus network and perform a collective task.
+In the laboratory assignment the students (in small project groups) should implement the software for a music playing application with strict timing constraints.

 At the end of the course the students document their laboratory assignment in a written project report.